kailash-manasarovar/statement/docs/timeline/2026/july.md

 ### Pretending to be someone you're not

-- I look around me and I see a multi-million dollar budget: houses, vehicles, yoga studios, people, it's astonishing.
+- I look around me and I see a multi-million dollar budget: houses, vehicles, yoga studios, intricate set ups with very rich people, it's astonishing.
 - I think probably 80% of occupants at the Holiday Inn while I was there were spies too.
 - They must be spending an absolute fortune; is that why they keep suggesting cheap hotels to me when I have nowhere to go?
 - Every time they get close to convincing me they're someone else, I remember how much money they're spending, and especially the drones, people, and robots.